Mohamed-Ali-Bennour/Association-Rule-Mining-in-Text-Integrating-Na-ve-Bayes-and-Market-Basket-Analysis-for-Fake-News-De/README.md

-# Text Mining with Naïve Bayes and Market Basket Analysis for Fake News Detection
+# Association Rule Mining in Text for Analysis of Word Associations

 # Fake News Detection Using Naïve Bayes and Market Basket Analysis